-What type of music school is right for you?
-Conservatories, music colleges, music schools, conservatories within universities, university music departments, liberal arts colleges with music departments, community colleges — what does it all mean, and how do you find the best fit?
+How do you go about finding the right music school for you?
+Conservatories, music colleges, music schools, conservatories within universities, university music departments, liberal arts colleges with music departments, community colleges –– what does it all mean, and how do you find the best fit?

 It’s easy to get lost in details and irrelevant Internet searches, especially when you’re new at this.
 To prevent unnecessary confusion, start from the inside out, by considering the following: